kiba/Writings/atg/chp2_aftermath.md

 Now, he was in the operation room with the rest of SG-1, watching Chief Master Sergeant Harriman dialed a completely new address.

 If there's a connection, the standard operating procedure would be to send in a rover, check things out.
-See if it's possible to breathe.
+See if it's possible to breathe or if there are hostiles.
 Only then would SG-1 embark on a new mission into the unknown.

 "And we have a connection!"
 Harriman said in excitement.
 "Commencing operation."